mimiquate/tower/README.md

 ```

 `Tower`, instead, takes care of capturing errors (number 1), giving them a well defined shape (`Tower.Event` struct)
-and pass along this event to pre-configured but seprate reporters which take care of the error reporting steps
+and pass along this event to pre-configured but separate reporters which take care of the error reporting steps
 (number 2 and 3) depending on which service or remote system they report to.

 ```mermaid